robotis/rlfl/docs/index.rst

 	import rlfl

-	# MAP defined here as an example
+	# MAP defined here as an example is a list of strings
 	self.map = MAP

 	# Create the RLFL internal map